-Thousands gathered in Paris to demand an end to Israel's operation in Gaza, the first pro-Palestinian rally in the French capital that was not banned on security grounds.111 believes that Biden was encouraging Israel in its aggression against the Gazans.
-Israel wants to conduct a brutal ethnic cleansing of the Gazans.
-A forced movement of Gazans south will lead to another Naqba, a reference to the first forced dislocation of Arabs in 1948.
-Most of the Western media is supporting Israel fully and wholeheartedly, as expected.
+Thousands gathered in Paris to demand an end to Israel's operation in Gaza, the first pro-Palestinian rally in the French capital that was not banned on security grounds.

 Demonstrations took place in the UK, United States, Iraq, Afghanistan, Iran, Pakistan, Yemen, India, and other countries, while Germany and France were among nations stepping up security around Jewish temples and schools.
 Angry protests condemning Israel and supporting the Palestinians in Gaza are taking place across the Arab world.
-112